Entries from February 2010 ↓

 Benefits of a Wider Audience

-Help him experience how others can find joy in reading his work.
+Help him experience how others can find pleasure in reading his work.
 He’ll be rewarded with increased joy and confidence, and I think you’ll begin to see his writing blossom as he takes more pride in his efforts.

 Think Inside—and Outside—the Box

 When Debbie and I taught WriteShop classes, we always ended the year with a parent tea.
 The students recited poetry, and we passed out class anthologies.
-As the children pored over the stories and poems in the spiral-bound booklets, it was clear how much they enjoyed seeing their works in print.
+As the children pored over the stories and poems in their spiral-bound booklets, it was clear how much they enjoyed seeing their works in print.

 But an anthology is just one of many ways to publish.
 I want to challenge you to think outside the box, too!
 Here are some other suggestions for expanding your kids’ writing audience or showcasing their writing projects.